top of page

 • The views of all other stakeholders within the school (parents, carers, staff and governors) are listened to.

-• Pupils, and all stakeholders, are encouraged to positively contribute to the wider community, for example through Charity day and environmental awareness days.
+• Pupils and all stakeholders are encouraged to contribute positively to the broader community, for example, through Charity days and environmental awareness days.

 Rodmersham is a caring school where diversity is encouraged and celebrating difference is fundamental.
-The concept of mutual respect is addressed through philosophy topics, RE lessons and PSHE, assemblies and sessions.
-For instance, philosophy topics include understanding and celebrating the differences between men and women and PSHE assemblies address concepts such as bullying, Remembrance Day and freedom of choice.
+The concept of mutual respect is addressed through philosophy topics, RE lessons, PSHE assemblies, and sessions.
+For instance, philosophy topics include understanding and celebrating the differences between men and women, and PSHE assemblies address concepts such as bullying, Remembrance Day, and freedom of choice.

-Children are encouraged to work both cooperatively and independently with a wide variety of activities involving group or paired work and we encourage children to question the world around them in a respectful way.
-Our RE curriculum enables children to do this by exploring the various religions of the world and considering their own views in relation to these.
+Children are encouraged to work both cooperatively and independently, with a wide variety of activities involving group or paired work.
+We also encourage children to question the world around them in a respectful way.
+Our RE curriculum enables children to do this by exploring the world's various religions and considering their views in relation to these.

-Our aim to teach and educate about diversity is reflected in our curriculum and events throughout our school calendar.
+Our curriculum and events throughout our school calendar reflect our aim to teach and educate about diversity.
 Children are encouraged to share their life experiences of their own cultures and ask questions regarding the faiths and beliefs of others.

 How does Rodmersham promote mutual respect and tolerance:

-• We hold regular talent shows or competitions in which children are given the opportunity to shine.
+• We hold regular talent shows or competitions where children can shine.

 • The values of tolerance and respect are promoted in the school through assemblies and the curriculum.

-• The curriculum includes teaching awareness and appreciation for a variety of faiths and cultures.
+• The curriculum includes teaching awareness and appreciation for various faiths and cultures.

 • A diverse range of cultural and religious festivals are celebrated through assemblies, celebration days and our curriculum